Carlsbad Family Law Attorneys

 What is the first step in divorce?

 The first step to obtaining a divorce in California is to file a Petition for Dissolution.
-Once the Petition is filed, it must be personally served on the opposing spouse or “Respondent” (unless the opposing spouse agrees to accept service by mail and acknowledges receipt of the Petition).
-The Respondent then has 30 days during which to file a Response.
-If your spouse, as the Respondent, fails to meet this deadline, you can request that the court enter a default against your spouse.
+Once the petition is filed, it must be personally served on the opposing spouse or “respondent” (unless the opposing spouse agrees to accept service by mail and acknowledges receipt of the petition).
+The respondent then has 30 days during which to file a response.
+If your spouse, as the respondent, fails to meet this deadline, you can request that the court enter a default against your spouse.

-Many divorces are very simple and can be done relatively quickly—often without the assistance of a divorce lawyer.
+Many divorces are very simple and can be done relatively quickly – often without the assistance of a divorce lawyer.
 However, if there is significant property involved, children of the marriage or one spouse makes a significantly greater level of income than the other spouse, it is always wise to at least consult with an experienced divorce lawyer before proceeding on your own.

 How long does it take to get divorced in California?

-If your divorce case comes to resolution prior to the 6-month period, you can have a judgment for divorce entered that states a marital termination date at some point in the future.
+If your divorce case comes to resolution prior to the six-month period, you can have a judgment for divorce entered that states a marital termination date at some point in the future.
 All of the terms of your settlement, including property division, debt division, child support, spousal support, child custody and visitation etc. will go into effect upon the execution of the agreement.
 Your marital status will not change to “single” until the date specified in the judgment.

 Who gets to live in the house during a divorce?